Discover the Many Benefits of THC

 There is a large variety of strains and products with different THC levels that will suit the needs of any condition.
 Newer cannabis users might begin with a smaller dosage of THC and work their way up to a comfortable level that works best for them.
 Speak with your FireLeaf budtender to discuss which strain and what THC level will work best for you.

 *Please note – that although it holds many benefits, marijuana should not be used in place of professional medical help and should be used in addition to prescribed treatment.
 Never stop taking medications or treatment prescribed by your doctor unless told by your doctor to do so.
-Consult with your healthcare professional if you have questions on your current treatments and to see if cannabis is right for you.
+Consult with your Oklahoma healthcare professional if you have questions on your current treatments and to see if cannabis is right for you, and always buy from an OMMA licensed dispensary.

 *Information is not intended to be used as medical advice.